enyojs/ares-project/test/selenium/README.md

 The objective is to test the new controls coming with Ares committer pull-requests.

-## 2- HOWTO execute the ARES TESTSUITE using Selenium WEBDRIVER
+## 2- HOWTO execute the ARES TEST SUITE using Selenium 2.0 WEBDRIVER API

-	only windows environment is described for now mac enviroment will be updated with follow-up JIRA ENYO-1910

-* The Ares Test Suite xml-scripts will be converted into java files to use either Chrome or IE Selenium webdriver APIs.
+* The Ares Test Suite xml-scripts will be converted into java files to use either Chrome or IE Selenium 2.0 webdriver APIs.
-* Specific java modifications will be applied using patch mechanism to obtain the complete Ares Test Suite java code (load AresConfig.xml file where are declared properties in which conditions the Ares Test Suite is executed  - webdriver name, webdriver path, os …)
+* A patch java will be applied to obtain the final Ares Test Suite java code.
+* It will be found in the patch, the upload of AresConfig.xml file where are declared properties the Test Suite is executed (i.e. webdriver name, webdriver path, os …) as this code which is not generated automatically by the formatter.

-**Note:** IE was tested on Windows, Chrome was tested on mac.
+**WARNING:**

+* Only xml-scripts, AresTestCasesSha1 and AresTestJava.patch files are pushed on gitHub.
+* The Java code will not.
+* Reasons are; expecting to find an XML to javascript Formatter and avoid two source code for the same test.

-### Xml-scripts - java conversion
+### XML to JAVA conversion

 * Open the xml-scripts in Selenium IDE (**Back to:**  Opening And Configuring the IDE),
-* From the xml-scripts, apply the JAVA/Junit 4/WEbDriver formatter conversion.
+* From the xml-scripts;

+	apply the JAVA/Junit 4/WEbDriver formatter conversion.

-* All the ./ares-project/test/selenium/xml-scripts java converted will saved under a temporary directory ./ares-project/test/selenium/webdriver-java-diff-patch/temp.
+	store java converted file under a temporary directory `./ares-project/test/selenium/webdriver-java-diff-patch/java-ref`

-### Verify SHA1 checksum
+	**Note:** For example, the XML NewProject file be converted into NewProject.java … etc.

-* The ./ares-project/test/selenium/webdriver-java-diff-patch/AresTestCasesSha1 file contains the SHA1 signature generated against the orginal xml-scripts java converted.
+* The `./ares-project/test/selenium/webdriver-java-diff-patch/AresTestCasesSha1` file contains the SHA1 signature to validate the xml-scripts java converted.
-* Verify, using `inhash.exe` (<http://www.windows7download.com/free-win7-sha1>) or another windows tool the SHA1 checksum for the freshly java files generated.

-### Patch to apply ontop of the freshly java files generated

-* The ./ares-project/test/selenium/webdriver-java-diff-patch directory contains patches to apply ontop of the freshly java generated.
-* The patches represent manual modifications added like the upload of the Ares properties configuration.
-* Using `/usr/bin/quilt` on Windows by way of Cygwin (<http://www.cygwin.com/>)

-Steps:
+### Apply AresTestJava.patch

+* To verify the SHA1 against the xml-scripts java converted found under the temporary directory `./ares-project/test/selenium/webdriver-java-diff-patch/java-ref` (either using `inhas.exe` or `/usr/bin/shasum`).

+Apply the patch:

-	$ cd ./ares-project/test/selenium/webdriver-java-diff-patch
+	$ cd ./ares-project/test/selenium/test/selenium/webdriver-java-diff-patch/java-ref
-	$ quilt import HelloWorldPhoneGapSettings.patch CheckTemplates.patch FileOps.patch HelloWorldPhoneGapSettings.patch HelloWorldPreview.patch NewProject.patch

-	Importing patch HelloWorldPhoneGapSettings.patch (stored as patches/HelloWorldPhoneGapSettings.patch)
-	…

-	$ quilt series
-	patches/HelloWorldPhoneGapSettings.patch
-	patches/CheckTemplates.patch
-	patches/FileOps.patch
-	patches/NewProject.patch
-	patches/HelloWorldPreview.patch

-	$ quilt push -a
+	$ patch -p1 < ../AresTestJava.patch

 ### Eclipse Ares Test Suite project setup